supratikchatterjee16/perfectconfig/README.md

 # Perfect Config

-Manage your configuations in a mechanism similar to [SQLAlchemy](https://www.sqlalchemy.org/).
+Manage your deployment configuations in a mechanism similar to [SQLAlchemy](https://www.sqlalchemy.org/).

 What does it provide?